-2 We plan our road networks based on guidelines assuming normal and homogeneous traffic condi-

-3 tions, not accounting for multi-modal interactions, and therefore an overestimation of capacities.

-4 This results in rather best-case estimates of road traffic.
-Cost-benefit analyses may only consider work performance, which, in turn, potentially alter planning decisions.
-Such negative effects are observed everywhere in the unpredictable reality: empirical macroscopic fundamental diagrams or

-5 these best-case estimates, but lack information on some of the factors that can negatively affect netthree sources contributing to inefficient infrastructure use: (i) interaction effects between different vehicles types, (ii) traffic dynamics, and (iii) traffic control strategies.
-The implication is that when cities plan and manage traffic capacities and speeds based on an optimal rather than on the real estimates, the external costs of vehicular (car) traffic get underestimated.
+We plan our road networks based on guidelines assuming normal and homogeneous traffic conditions, not accounting for multimodal interactions, and therefore on an overestimation of capacities.
+This results in rather best-case estimates of road traffic.
+Cost-benefit analyses may only consider these best-case estimates and may lack information on some of the factors that can negatively affect network performance, which, in turn, potentially alters planning decisions.
+Such negative effects are observed everywhere in the unpredictable reality: empirical macroscopic fundamental diagrams (MFDs) or volume delay relationships show considerable scatter, implying a reduction in performance and inefficient use of infrastructure (1-5).
+In urban road networks, the literature suggests at least three sources contributing to inefficient infrastructure use: (i) interaction effects between different vehicles types, (ii) traffic dynamics, and (iii) traffic control strategies.
+The implication is that when cities plan and manage traffic capacities and speeds based on optimal rather than on the real estimates, the external costs of vehicular (car) traffic get underestimated.